 Board of Directors

-Anthony M. Magno is the Division Vice President of Education & Training for Comprehensive Pharmacy Services (CPS) where he oversees training operations for hospital pharmacies and corporate staff in locations across the United States.
-He's an executive coach for Lee Hecht Harrison (LHH) where he provides 1:1 career consultation for senior level candidates and designed numerous professional development workshops.
+Anthony M. Magno is the Division Vice President of Education & Training for Comprehensive Pharmacy Services (CPS).
+He oversees training operations for hospital pharmacies and corporate staff in locations across the United States.
+He’s also an executive coach for Lee Hecht Harrison (LHH) where he provides 1:1 career consultation for senior level candidates and facilitates numerous professional development workshops.
 In addition, Anthony brings a diverse managerial and leadership background with him.
 Prior to LHH, he was vice president of human resources for UnitedAg, an agricultural trade association.
 He also founded the corporate university for Western Growers, an Irvine-based organization.

-In his spare time, Anthony teaches at Santiago Canyon College where he designed courses on social media, mobile communications and business applications.
-He obtained his Bachelor of Arts degree from the University of California, San Diego and Masters degree from Pepperdine University.
-Mr. Magno presently serves as Chairman of the Board.
+In his spare time, Anthony teaches at Santiago Canyon College.
+He presently designs and teaches courses on social media, mobile communications and business applications.
+He obtained his Bachelor of Arts degree from the University of California, San Diego and Master’s degree from Pepperdine University.
+Anthony was Chairman of the Board for HFOC from 2016-2018 and currently serves on the Grants Committee.

 He has more than 20 years of experience working for the County of Orange in various positions, including as Assistant County Executive Officer for Strategic and Intergovernmental Affairs, and as Executive Director of the Children and Families Commission of Orange County.
 Mr. Ruane is the immediate past Chair of the Orange County/Inland Empire District Council of the Urban Land Institute.
-He holds a Masters Degree in Architecture and Urban Planning from UCLA and is an Adjunct Lecturer in the Department of Policy, Planning and Design at UC Irvine.
-Mr. Ruane presently serves as Vice Chairman of the Board.
+He holds a Master’s Degree in Architecture and Urban Planning from UCLA and is an Adjunct Lecturer in the Department of Policy, Planning and Design at UC Irvine.
+Mr. Ruane serves on the Grants Committee, served as Vice Chairman from 2016 – 2018 and currently serves as Chairman of the Board.

 John O. Strong, M.D. is a retired reconstructive plastic surgeon, with appointments at several hospitals within Orange County.
 A graduate of Yale University (B.S.) and the University of Pennsylvania School of Medicine, Dr. Strong is a Fellow of the American College of Surgeons and a member and past President of the California Society of Plastic Surgeons.
 Dr. Strong is past Chief of Staff at Western Medical Center, Santa Ana and an Assistant Clinical Professor of Plastic Surgery at the University of California, Irvine.